 Nettle, or stinging nettle, is a shrub that comes from northern Europe and Asia.
 Its scientific name is Urtica dioica.
 The plant boasts pretty, heart-shaped leaves and yellow or pink flowers, but the stem is covered in tiny, stiff hairs that release stinging chemicals when touched.

 The leaves, stem, or root from the nettle plant can be crushed and made into powders, tinctures, creams, teas, and more.
 While people have used it for centuries as an herbal medicine, modern research also supports many of the potential health benefits of nettle and nettle tea.

 Nettle may help flush harmful bacteria from the urinary tract.
 This can benefit people who have urinary conditions, such as benign prostatic hyperplasia (BPH).
 BPH causes an enlarged prostate gland in men.
 This can cause pain or other problems urinating.

-According to one 2013 study, men with BPH who took nettle extract had fewer clinical symptoms than those who didn’t.
+According to , men with BPH who took nettle extract had fewer clinical symptoms than those who didn’t.

 Nettle may also help support any medications you’re taking for infections or conditions related to the urinary tract.
 Talk to your doctor first about any possible interactions between herbal remedies and medications you take.

 Nettle has historically been used to treat pain and sore muscles, especially related to arthritis.
 The Arthritis Foundation suggests that nettle tea may also reduce the inflammation and pain association with osteoarthritis.

 Nettle has shown some promising effects on blood glucose levels.
 It may help the pancreas make or release more insulin, the hormone that lowers blood sugar.